Quick answer

 The points of issue

-- Princeton University Press first printing, 1967, cloth in priced dust jacket
+- Princeton University Press first printing, 1967, issued as Monographs in Population Biology No

 How Princeton University Press marked a first edition